-Tradesman Insurance: Insuring Your Work Tools and Equipment
+Tradesman Insurance: Insuring your work tools and equipment

-Damage, loss, destruction, theft... these are not the words you want to hear when talking about your work tools.
-Whether you're a carpenter, builder, painter and decorator, electrician, plumber, gardener, plasterer, bricklayer or cleaner your tools are your livelihood and keeping them secure should be a top priority.
+Damage, loss, destruction and theft.
+These are not the words you want to hear when talking about your work tools or equipment.
+Whether you're a carpenter, builder, painter and decorator or gardener, tools are your livelihood and keeping them secure should be a top priority.

-- Do not leave items on display.
+- Do not leave any valuable items on display.

 - Keep an inventory of your tools and other equipment.